AdobeDocs/marketo.en/help/marketo/getting-started/setup/configure-protocols-for-marketo.md

 This article should be shared with the IT department of the company wishing to implement these protocols.

->[!NOTE]
->
->If your IT team restricts web access using an allowlist, ask them to add the following domains (including the asterisk) to allow all Marketo resources and websockets:
+If your IT team restricts web access using an allowlist, ask them to add the following domains (including the asterisk) to allow all Marketo resources and websockets:

 * `*.marketo.com`
 * `*.marketodesigner.com`
 * `*.mktoweb.com`
+* `*.experience.adobe.com`

 ## Step 1: Create DNS Records for Landing Pages and Email {#step-create-dns-records-for-landing-pages-and-email}